 - Kidney problems – Eating disorders can cause kidney damage or failure.

-- Brain damage – Changes in brain structure and function can occur and lead to problems with memory, concentration, and decision-making ability.
+- Brain damage – Brain structure and function changes can occur, leading to memory, concentration, and decision-making ability problems.

 - Reproductive problems – Eating disorders can interfere with normal reproductive function in men and women.
 This can include amenorrhea (loss of menstrual periods) in women and lowered testosterone levels in men.
 In women, eating disorders can also cause infertility and increase the risk of having a low-birth-weight baby.